rancher/rancher-docs/docs/pages-for-subheaders/use-new-nodes-in-an-infra-provider.md

 #### Node Pool Taints

 If you haven't defined [taints](https://kubernetes.io/docs/concepts/configuration/taint-and-toleration/) on your node template, you can add taints for each node pool.
-The benefit of adding taints at a node pool is beneficial over adding it at a node template is that you can swap out the node templates without worrying if the taint is on the node template.
+The benefit of adding taints to a node pool is that you can change the node template without having to first ensure that the taint exists in the new template.

 For each taint, they will automatically be added to any created node in the node pool.
 Therefore, if you add taints to a node pool that have existing nodes, the taints won't apply to existing nodes in the node pool, but any new node added into the node pool will get the taint.